 ---

-After building your site, you can typically find the sitemap at your-output-dir/sitemap.xml.
-Most search engine consoles allow you to submit this file directly to accelerate indexing.
+After building your site, you can find the sitemap at site/sitemap.xml.
+You can submit this URL directly to search engine consoles to accelerate indexing.